-Speaking partners, who include spouses, companions, roommates, children, colleagues, and healthcare providers, can supply moral support and also help you in being understood.
+Speaking partners, who include spouses, companions, roommates, children, colleagues and healthcare providers, can supply moral support and help you in being understood.

-Speech-Language Pathologists (SLPs) are educated and trained to plan, direct, and conduct programs to compensate for your swallowing and speaking difficulties.
-Those who are specially trained in ALS impairments and have experience working with adults and Alternative and Augmentative Communication (AAC) (assistive devices that help express thoughts, needs, wants, and ideas for people unable to communicate using oral speech) can suggest strategies that are the most effective.
+Speech Language Pathologists (SLPs) are educated and trained to plan, direct and conduct programs to compensate for your swallowing and speaking difficulties.
+Those who are specially trained in ALS impairments and have experience working with adults and Alternative and Augmentative Communication (AAC) assistive devices that help express thoughts, needs, wants and ideas for people unable to communicate using oral speech-can suggest strategies that are the most effective.

-These experts, along with Occupational Therapists (OTs) and assistive-technology and computer specialists who work with adaptive devices, can help you choose tools for augmentative communication.
+These experts, along with Occupational Therapists (OTs), assistive technology professionals (ATP's) and computer specialists who work with adaptive devices, can help you choose tools for augmentative communication.
 This equipment can be as simple as an alphabet board or as advanced as a computer with special accessories to compensate for poor hand control or the absence of hand function.
 Other people living with ALS can offer solutions and strategies that have been successful as well.

-Sometimes you or your family member may need to ask your physician to refer you to a SLP to learn about alternative communication strategies.
+Sometimes you or your family members may need to ask your physician to refer you to an SLP or ATP to learn about alternative communication strategies.
+These assessments can be done via telehealth or in person.
 Doctors and other healthcare providers may not adequately address these issues because they are concerned with so many other aspects of your care.

-Communication, although vital to your well-being, often gets lost among more medically pressing issues; however, your emotional state is dependent on how well you can communicate with others.
+Communication, although vital to your well being, often gets lost among more medically pressing issues; however, your emotional state is dependent on how well you can communicate with others.
 Prevention of social isolation is paramount in maintaining a healthy psychological adjustment.